-Advocating for LGBT Workplace Equality as a Consumer: Sample Letter to Businesses
+Advocating for LGBTQ Workplace Equality as a Consumer: Sample Letter to Businesses

 Make sure to research a business’s policies and practices before using the sample language below.
 Language in brackets ("[" and "]") should be edited to reflect the business being targeted.